 Vishnu

-The project’s sādhana for Boons and Salvation focuses on Shiva, but this is not a “sectarian” project.
-So, one may ask whether the sādhana would work just as well for Vishnu.
+The Boons and Salvation website focuses on Shiva (and Shakti), but Vishnu is equally important.
+So, one may ask whether the website’s practice (sanskrit sādhana) would work just as well for Vishnu.
 Yes, it could work, but one must bear in mind that Vishnu does not readily grant material boons, whereas Shiva does since he is easily pleased.
 Creating a similar sādhana for Vishnu is beyond the scope of this project, but we can make a few suggestions.

 Regarding mantra for Salvation: